openreplay/documentation/content/installation/error-reporting.md

 ![Errors Tab](../static/errors-tab.jpg#center)

-Additionally, logged errors will also appear in the session recording under the 'Exceptions' tab in DevTools:
+Additionally, logged errors will also appear in the session recording under the 'Console' tab in DevTools:

 ![Exceptions Tab](../static/exceptions-tab-in-recording.jpg#center)